 • MA in Comparative Literature and Literary Theory from Goldsmiths, University of London

 • BA in English Literature from University of Sussex

-• Registered member of BACP (British Association for Counselling and Psychotherapy)
+• Registered member (385420) of the British Association for Counselling and Psychotherapy (BACP)

 I am a psychodynamic psychotherapist working with individuals on both an open-ended and time-limited basis.
 I work with adults and adolescents in both English and Swedish and have specific experience of working with anxiety, depression, addiction, trauma, eating disorders, relationship difficulties, self harm, loss, and issues relating to sexuality and identity.
 My educational background, beyond my clinical training, lies in literature, art and philosophy.
 My academic grounding and professional experience in the arts industry, have undoubtedly influenced my personal and professional development as a therapist, including the ethical valence and clinical importance I place on remaining sensitive to the psychosocial context – class, race, gender, sexuality, ethnicity – in which the person exists.
 I have published numerous papers on psychoanalytic theory and have several years of clinical experience working for charities, schools and the NHS.